Genesys Email Routing (CE16) for Genesys Multicloud CX

 Story and Business Context

 Email is still one of the most reliable and desired ways for customers to interact with companies for support.
 It is an essential avenue for companies to serve and engage with customers while providing a consistent and positive customer experience.
-By routing to the best-fit agent, Genesys can improve handle time, first contact resolution, agent utilization and customer satisfaction.
-To support your company’s goals for the ideal customer experience, Genesys’ email solution systematizes automatic acknowledgement and routes the email to the appropriately skilled agent.
+By routing to the best-fit agent, Genesys can improve handle time, first contact resolution, agent utilization, and customer satisfaction.
+To support your company’s goals for the ideal customer experience, Genesys Multicloud CX Email enables automatic acknowledgments and routes the email to the appropriately skilled agent.

 Use Case Benefits*